rapidDevGroup/autoCMS/README.md

 # autoCMS
-Automatically create a CMS (Content Management System) using class names and a special attribute in plain HTML/JavaScript/CSS site.
+Automatically create a CMS (Content Management System) using class names and a special attribute in a plain HTML/JavaScript/CSS site.
 PHP experience isn't needed, however, PHP is needed on the target server.
 Apache server with Mod Rewrite is also needed.

 ## Who Should Use This